 And if you lose?

-If you weren't successful on this occasion, don't throw your toys out of the pram and vent your frustration all over Twitter like some strange people do.
+If you weren't successful on this occasion, don't throw your toys out of the pram and vent your frustration all over Twitter as some strange people do.
 No one likes a sore loser, let alone a complete lack of professionalism.
 Instead, accept you didn't win and follow up with a 'thank you' email to the client, saying something like:

 We just wanted to email and thank you for allowing us to pitch last week.